jlingford/personal-website/content/blog/sticklebacks.md

 sciencedirect.com/science/articl…

-The experiment works by using supF, which is a tRNA (in E.coli) that incorporates a Tyrosine at a UAG amber stop codon. supF allows read through of a lazZ gene containing a nonsense amber codon.
+The experiment works by using supF, which is a tRNA in *E. coli* that incorporates a Tyrosine at a UAG amber stop codon. supF allows read through of a lazZ gene containing a nonsense amber codon.
 Blue/white colony selection can be performed.
 Mutations to supF form white colonies.

 Combining these results, a molecular mechanism becomes clear: TG-repeats in the Pel sequence result in deletion mutations during DNA replication due to the fragility.
 But it only works if the direction of DNA replication is correct (with TG-repeats on the lagging strand).
 But the question remains: what is going on in the stickleback genome? is DNA replication really going in the right direction?
 If it isn’t, then this mechanism can’t be used to explain stickleback adaptive evolution.
 Answering this question isn’t as easy as it first sounds.
-Unlike yeast & E.coli, there are no strong consensus seq's for replication origins in metazoans.
-Thankfully, nascent strand sequencing (NS-seq) can pinpoint replication ori's nature.com/articles/nrg.2… pnas.org/content/107/1/…
+Unlike yeast & E.coli, there are no strong consensus sequences for replication origins in metazoans.
+Thankfully, nascent strand sequencing (NS-seq) can pinpoint replication origins nature.com/articles/nrg.2… pnas.org/content/107/1/…

 To do NS-seq, they divided stickleback embryos into single cells and did FACS sorting to separate cells based on what stage of the cell cycle they were in.
 They captured S-phase cells “in the act” of replicating their DNA. en.wikipedia.org/wiki/Cell_cycl…

 They could then do massively parallel sequencing on S-phase cells.
 Nascent strands formed at replication origins generate more sequencing reads and greater read depth.
 Regions of high depth therefore correspond to replication origins

 And whaddya know?
 The replication origin nearest to Pel on the chromosome will extend replication in the direction that promotes Pel fragility (i.e. TG-repeats on the lagging strand).

 Taking it one step further, the authors used CRISPR/Cas9 to make cuts flanking Pel in stickleback embryos.
 DNA repair machinery must have a hard time handing the TG-repeats too, because deletions occurred and the Pel(CRISPR)/Pel(KO) progeny exhibited smaller/no pelvic fins

 With all this experimental data in hand, the authors then ask the big question: “Could elevated mutation rates contribute to reuse of Pel deletions in parallel evolution?”
 To answer that, they used population genetics modelling.
 Point mutations occur at low rates (~10^−9 per site per generation) and are unlikely to fix in populations, even when conferring a selective advantage.
 But fragile sites have higher mutation rates (~10^−5 per site per generation).

 “The combined effects on both the “arrival of the fittest” and the “survival of the fittest” may explain why recurrent Pel deletions are the predominant mechanism for evolving stickleback pelvic reduction”
 The authors then speculate on how general this fragile-site-driven-evolution could be for other traits in sticklebacks and humans.
 They note that sequences associated with fragility are present at 1000's of other positions in the SB genome.
 Furthermore, they observe that “TG-repeats are enriched in other loci that have undergone recurrent ecotypic deletions during marine-to-freshwater stickleback evolution”

 The human genome also has numerous fragile sites, and they note that “nearly half of currently known mutations underlying adaptive traits in modern humans also appear to be produced by mechanisms with elevated mutation rates”

 The authors speculate that TG-repeat-associated-fragility – other similar but unknown mechanisms – could explain how “migration of modern humans out of Africa occurred with relatively small populations adapting to new environments in 3000 generations or fewer”
 This molecular mechanism that Xie et al. report is truly remarkable.
 The implication is that it’s not just TG-repeat-associated-fragility at work, but several other mechanisms that can “tune” the evolvability of phenotypic traits, such as...